Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Concluding remarks

-Finally, we would like to note that our NLR model is assumed to be homoscedastic and the errors are independently distributed.
-But these assumptions might not always be true in real-life situations involving NLR models.
-For example, some variants of the MM model (see, e.g., \cite{raaijmakers1987statistical}) assume that the responses have constant coefficient of variation instead of having constant variance, implying heteroscedasticity in the assumed NLR model.
-So, an important future extension of our MDPDE based procedures developed in this paper would be to further extend them for such heteroscedastic NLR models as well as for the NLR models with dependent (e.g., autocorrelated) errors.
+Finally, we would like to note that our NLR model is assumed to be homoscedastic, and the errors are independently distributed.
+However, these assumptions might not always be true in real-life situations involving NLR models.
+For example, some variants of the MM model (see, e.g., \cite{raaijmakers1987statistical}) assume that the responses have a constant coefficient of variation instead of having constant variance, implying heteroscedasticity in the assumed NLR model.
+So, an important future extension of our MDPDE-based procedures developed in this paper would be to further extend them for such heteroscedastic NLR models and the NLR models with dependent (e.g., autocorrelated) errors.
 We hope to pursue them in our sequel research works.